richonguzman/LoRa_APRS_Tracker/README.md

 - 2023.05.21 Adding Last-Heard LoRa Stations/Trackers
 - 2023.05.27 Adding Altitude + Speed or Course + Speed in the encoded GPS info.
 - 2023.05.29 New Config file for adding more new ideas to the Tracker.
-- 2023.06.01 Adding Turn Slope calculations for Smart Beacon
+- 2023.06.01 Adding Turn Slope calculations for Smart Beacon and Display Eco Mode
 ____________________________________________________
 This code was based on the work by OE5BPA LoRa Tracker, Serge Y. Stroobandt, ON4AA in the byte-saving part of the APRS 434 firmware  and Manfred DC2MH (Mane76) with the mods for multiple Callsigns and processor speed.
 - https://github.com/aprs434/lora.tracker